wortcook/kccs461/hw01/README.md

 Enter the end city:
 Zenda

-Enter the output file name (this is where the JSON results are written to) AbileneToZendaFindFirst.json
+Enter the output file name (this is where the JSON results are written to.
+The path must be absolute.)
+/some/fully/specified/route/AbileneToZendaFindFirst.json

 Find all routes? (y/n):
 n